w0lek/ezgl/doc/qtport.md

 3. Make the EZGL project buildable.
 4. Unhide a single component and put all effort and focus into implementing all the required API for it.
 For instance, we can start the port by implementing Cairo: remove the HIDE_CAIRO macro and map/implement all required Cairo API.

-**Note:** Cairo requires some Application(QApplication) class and target Widget(QWidget) is implemented, so here will be a bit more work aoutside the Cairo migration scope.
+**Note:** Cairo requires that an Application (QApplication) class and a target Widget (QWidget) are implemented, so there will be some additional work outside the core Cairo-migration scope.

-4.1 map types 1 to 1 whenever it's possible.
+4.1 Map types 1 to 1 whenever possible.
-for instance:
+For instance:
 ```code
 #ifdef EZGL_QT
 // ...